Evi-Nes/activity_recognition_using_smartwatch_data/domino_dataset/README.md

 file to contains all the useful information.

 To do that, run the file **preprocess_dataset.py** file found in this folder.
 The data are now stored in the **data.csv** file and are ready to be used in the project.

+The other files contain the implemented models, each file processing a different type of data, so make sure you run the desired one.